ElementsProject/lightning/doc/lightning-fundpsbt.7.md

 witness.
 If the actual witness weight is greater than the provided minimum, the actual witness weight will be used.

+*excess_as_change* is an optional boolean to flag to add a change output for the excess sats.

 EXAMPLE USAGE
 -------------